 So there you have it, I think ASUS is making some of the best travel laptops out there, not only are there a number that are portable and powerful, but also relatively affordable.

-If you are looking for a standard size laptop which is best for writing, and is more powerful, then you can’t go wrong with the ASUS ZenBook.
+If you are looking for a standard size laptop that is best for writing and is more powerful, then you can’t go wrong with the ASUS ZenBook.